NME-rahul/GlaucomaDetection/README.md

 <br>
 <a href="https://youtu.be/hpKa6J_U2fw">Demo Video</a>
 <br><br>

 **Note-** this will not work in macos due to errors occuring while installing tensorflow module whenever this error resolve this might works.

 ---

-* While giving path as input always give directory path without file name
+* While giving path as input always remember it consists only tow class one is Negative and other is Positive.
-* While performing image processing always give path to the single image or path of directoy where you have two folder named as "Train" and "Validation"
+* Perform image preprocesssing if you think it's necessary otherwise skip it.
-* Path for data images if you wants to retrain model: https://drive.google.com/drive/folders/1Y6mw98eAQLHaEiYNme97PbW5LNb0CXxm?usp=sharing
+* Path for data images if you wants to retrain model: https://drive.google.com/drive/folders/1gL1e6TDdsdxCjJHID2WSYtt6McG2Ci-U?usp=sharing

 ### Accuracy plot
 <img width="488" alt="Screenshot 2022-10-05 at 2 06 09 AM" src="https://user-images.githubusercontent.com/100432854/201436678-241b3fcb-e960-4116-9930-caf96304c17d.png">